rust-lang/cargo/src/doc/config.md

 #   * GPL-3.0

 license = "MIT/Apache-2.0"

+# Whenever a new `cargo` project is generated, it's `Cargo.toml` will
+# specify that there is a license file located at "..."

+license-file = "..."

 # For the following sections, $triple refers to any valid target triple, not the
 # literal string "$triple", and it will apply whenever that target triple is